pinoy4/c-sharp-web-api/README.md

 Following Microsoft's pattern of extending the `IServiceCollection` with methods to register services the `RegisterServices` static class was created.
 In it we add all necessary dependencies and then we call it's `AddMWTestServices` method in the `ConfigureServices` method of `Startup`.

 #### Configuration
 To add the configuration to any service (or to `Startup`) just add it as a dependency in the constructor and the dependency injection engine will handle the rest.
+It is a good idea where appropriate to use the [Options pattern](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-2.1) in configuration.
+This enables the configuration to be mapped as objects and be injected in services that require it.

 #### Postgresql connection
 - Add dependencies `Npgsql.EntityFrameworkCore.PostgreSQL` and `Npgsql.EntityFrameworkCore.PostgreSQL.Design`
 - Create the database `DbContext` class (`MWTestDb.cs`) with only the constructor
-- Add the `ConnectionStrings` key in the `appsettings.json` file
+- Add the `DBConnectionOptions` key in the `appsettings.json` file
+- Add the `AddMWTestDbService` method in the `RegisterServices` extension class
 - In the `ConfigureServices` method of `Startup` add the database service
 - [npgsql documetation](http://www.npgsql.org/efcore/index.html)